-Our business of providing IT services is reliant on a single customer
+Our business of providing IT services is reliant on two customers

-For each of FY2014, FY2015 and FY2016, revenue derived from providing IT services accounted for approximately 1.8%, 1.3% and 2.0% of our total revenue respectively.
-During the Track Record Period and up to the Latest Practicable Date, we have provided IT services to only one customer (being a group member of a Japanese conglomerate engaged in the production of products ranging from petrochemicals & plastics, IT-related chemicals, energy and functional materials and health and crop science).
-If such customer terminates our IT support and maintenance services, or reduces its request for our software upgrade services, our revenue derived from IT services will decrease significantly and our financial performance will be adversely affected.
+For each of FY2014, FY2015, FY2016 and the four months ended 30 April 2017, revenue derived from providing IT services accounted for approximately 1.8%, 1.3%, 2.0% and 2.1% of our total revenue respectively.
+During the Track Record Period and up to the Latest Practicable Date, we have provided IT services to only two customers (being (i) a group member of a Japanese conglomerate engaged in the production of products ranging from petrochemicals & plastics, IT-related chemicals, energy and functional materials and health and crop science; and (ii) an education company engaged in the childcare and tuition business in the Southeast Asia regions with which our business relationship started during the four months ended 30 April 2017).
+If such customers terminate our IT support and maintenance services, or reduce their request for our software upgrade services, our revenue derived from IT services will decrease significantly and our financial performance will be adversely affected.